Direct powers, ultrapowers and cumulative powers: A hierarchy of cumulative direct powers

-In this section we introduce the main objects of investigation: cumulative hierarchies of functions on algebraic structures.
-The idea is simple: we iterate the operation of taking all functions from an object to itself.
+In this section we introduce the main object of investigation: direct power constructions which retain the elements of their generating structures, and resulting hierarchies of functions on algebraic structures.
+The idea is simple: we iterate the operation of taking all functions from a set to itself, and collect the resulting objects together with the original ones.